By Jordan specialist Nick

 What to see in Petra

 Time, sand and tectonic activities have damaged Petra, but much remains remarkably intact.
-The city is carved directly into the living rock, the Hellenic-style buildings precisely chiseled out of the red sandstone.
+The city is carved directly into the living rock, the Hellenic-style buildings precisely chiselled out of the red sandstone.

 Like their Egyptian contemporaries, the Nabataeans put great weight on the importance of the afterlife.
 You’ll see tombs that are much larger and more elaborate than the daily living quarters.
 Temples are dedicated to a varied pantheon that shows the influences of both the Greeks and the Egyptians, with goddesses who closely resemble Isis and Aphrodite.